TURF FERTILISER.

 Slow-release sports turf fertiliser.

-IBDU and urea-formaldehyde turf fertilisers come under this heading.
+IBDU and urea-formaldehyde turf fertilisers fall under this heading.
 For more information check out this book.

 IBDU.
 Particle size, soil moisture, and temperature all play a role.
-For example, release is 2–3 times faster at 27°C compared to at 10°C.
+For example, release is 2 to 3 times faster at 27°C vs 10°C.

-Urea-formaldehyde and Methylene urea.
-The release rate is 10–12 times faster at 27°C compared to at 10°C. Also large particle size and low soil pH have less of an effect compared to IBDU
+Ureaformaldehyde and Methylene urea.
+The release rate of these is 10 to 12 times faster at 27°C vs 10°C. Also a large particle size and low soil pH have less of an effect in comparison to IBDU.

 Sulphur-coated urea/Polymer sulphur-coated urea.
-Coating thickness, coating quality, and temperature all play a role.
+Coating thickness, quality, and the temperature all play a role in N release.

 Product